 The experienced trial team at the Law Offices of Wolf & Pravato, P.A. has obtained outstanding results for clients that have suffered serious injuries or death due to vehicle defects.
 With so many different makes and models of vehicles on the road today, there is a broad range of potential vehicle defects.

 Tire Failures claims most often arise out of accidents that result from tread separations when the vehicles tread literally separates or peels off of the underlying carcass or body of the tire.
 When this occurs, it can have a traumatic effect on the handling of the vehicle, often resulting in rollover accidents.
 Degradation is also common in tires over six years of age.
 Stores often sell tires that appear new, but have sat on shelves for 6-10 years.
 This “new tire” is actually an aged tire that may be dried out and can lose it threads.
 If a tire failure played a part in accident, a product defect claim may exist.
-The attorneys at Wolf & Pravato, P.A. are Ft.
+The Fort Myers personal injury attorneys at Wolf & Pravato, P.A. are Ft.
 Lauderdale tired defect attorneys that can help you and your family.

 Air Bag Claims are very complex and immediate attention to detail is required.
 Evidence must be preserved and our team of experts can help determine if the air-bags should have deployed.
 Many systems now monitor seat position and seat belt use to determine when and if an airbag deployment is needed in minor to moderate impacts to protect the occupants.
 If you or a loved one was injured or killed as a direct result of a airbag failing to perform as intended, a closer examination of a potential airbag defect claim is warranted.